ellerbrock/talis.github.io/topics/microservices.md

 Optionally, we may provide additional client support via open-sourced, language-specific libraries[^12][^13].

+### Backends for frontends

+Typically, the client side of our applications will not use primitive APIs directly.
+Instead, we use the backend for frontends pattern, whereby apps have a Gateway API on the server side which is part of the app and might weave together one or more calls to primitives.

+Amongst other things, this pattern ensures frontend code, which should mimic the user conceptual model, is not tightly bound to primitives, which mimic the system model.

 ### Creating a new primitive

 Your first pull request when creating a new primitive should contain no code.
 Instead, it should: